-When I clicked on the metered paywall link (from which I have subtracted the appended tracking cruft), it took me to a plain old subscription page.
-So I thought, “Hey, since they have tracking cruft on that link, shouldn’t it take me to a page that says something like, “Hi, Doc!
+When I clicked on the metered paywall link, it took me to a plain old subscription page.
+So I thought, “Hey, since they have tracking cruft appended to that link, shouldn’t it take me to a page that says something like, “Hi, Doc!
 Thanks for clicking, but we know you’re already a paying subscriber, so don’t worry about the paywall”?

 So I clicked on the Customer Care link to make that suggestion.
 This took me to a login page, where my password manager filled in the blanks with one of my secondary email addresses.
 That got me to my account, which says my Condé Nast subscriptions look like this: